cxllm/articles/markdown/nvm-nodejs.md

 ### Usage

-Installing node.js latest version (which at time of writing is v15.13.0)
+Installing the latest node.js version (which at time of writing is v15.13.0)

 ```
 nvm install node
 ```

-Installing node.js latest LTS Version (which at time of writing is v14.6.0)
+Installing the latest node.js LTS Version (which at time of writing is v14.6.0)

 ```
 nvm install --lts